© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Dovecote at Charleston Manor is a scheduled monument protected by Historic England under reference 1019244.
 View the official record →

-Dovecote at Charleston Manor is a rectangular stone structure of early medieval date located in Sussex.
+Dovecote at Charleston Manor is a medieval structure located in Charleston, near Alfriston in East Sussex.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1019244.

 Dovecote at Charleston Manor is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1019244.